 Fig. 7 Starvation differentially activates autophagy in cardiac cells.
-A. NMCFs (n=7-14 wells) were transfected with Ad-Cre or Ad-GFP for 5 days.
-Cells were incubated with serum free medium for over-night followed by 4h of incubation with EBSS (amino-acid free, AA-) medium with or without CQ (10uM, CQ+).
-WB assay was performed for LC3II, P62 and GAPDH (upper panel) with quantification analysis (lower panel).
-The increase in LC3II/LC3I flux was calculated as the delta after both treatments (AA- CQ+) to untreated cells (p=0.033).
-B-C. NMCMs (n=4-8 wells) were transfected with Ad-Cre or Ad-GFP for 5 days.
-Cells were incubated with serum free medium for over-night and subjected to EBSS (amino-acid free, AA-) medium (B) for 4h or RPMI (glucose free, Gluc-) medium (C) for 24h with or without CQ (10uM, CQ+) before harvested.
-All results were gathered from 2-5 different cell isolations and were normalized to control (Ad-GFP).
-The results are displayed as mean±SE, * p<0.05, ** p<0.01 ***p<0.001 Kruskal-Wallis with Dunn's multiple comparison post-test or Mann-Whitney nonparametric test as described in material and methods.
+A. NMCFs (n=7–14 wells) were transfected with Ad-Cre or Ad-GFP for 5 days.
+The cells were incubated overnight with serum-free medium followed by 4 h of incubation with EBSS (amino acid-free, AA−) medium with or without CQ (10 µM, CQ+).
+WB was performed for LC3II, p62, and GAPDH (upper panel) with quantification (lower panel).
+The increase in the LC3II/LC3I flux was calculated as the delta after both treatments (AA− CQ+) to untreated cells (p=0.033).
+B and C. NMCMs (n=4–8 wells) were transfected with Ad-Cre or Ad-GFP for 5 days.
+Cells were incubated overnight with serum-free medium and subjected to EBSS (amino acid-free, AA−) medium (B) for 4 h or RPMI (glucose-free, Gluc−) medium (C) for 24 h with or without CQ (10 µM, CQ+) before being harvested.
+All results were obtained from 2–5 different cell isolations and were normalized to control (Ad-GFP).
+The results are displayed as mean±SEM. * p<0.05, ** p<0.01, and ***p<0.001 by Kruskal–Wallis test with Dunn’s multiple comparison post-test or Mann–Whitney nonparametric test as described in the Methods.

-Fig. 8 Deficiency of Plekhm2 attenuates AngII-induced cardiac hypertrophy in mice.
-Mice (males) were implanted with Alzet osmotic pumps, contain saline (n=6-7) or Angiotensin-II (AngII; 2 mg/kg/day, n=7-8) for 2 weeks.
-A. Gravimetric analysis for heart/body weight (mg/gr) ratio and B. Echocardiography parameters, both were examined 2 weeks after implantation and demonstrate cardiac hypertrophy in WT mice in response to AngII.
-C. mRNA levels of genes related to cardiac stress; natriuretic peptides A (nppa), myosin heavy chain7 (myh7), actin, alpha skeletal muscle (acta1) and actin, aortic smooth muscle (acta2).
-D. Whole heart paraffin-embedded sections were stained with Masson's trichrome staining.
-Cardiomyocytes were stained in red and fibrotic area was stained in blue.
-Fibrosis was calculated as the percentage of fibrotic area from the total area of the heart section and the results were normalized to WT-saline (a).
-The difference between WT and PLK2-KO mice treated with AngII is emphasize when the results were normalized to saline treatment in each group (b).
-E. mRNA levels of genes that are related to fibrosis; Collagen alpha-1(I) chain (col1a1), Collagen alpha-2(I) chain (col1a2), Collagen alpha-1(XIII) chain (col3a1) and Transforming growth factor beta (tgf).
-The results for mRNA levels are display as fold of saline treated mice (∆CT) due to high variability in the baseline results.
-Statistics was calculated with GraphPad Prism 6 as described in methods *p<0.05, **p<0.01, ***p<0.001.
+Fig. 8 Plekhm2 deficiency attenuates AngII-induced cardiac hypertrophy in mice.
+Mice (males) were implanted with Alzet osmotic pumps containing saline (n=6–7) or Angiotensin-II (AngII; 2 mg/kg/day, n=7–8) for 2 weeks.
+Gravimetric analysis of the heart weight/body weight (mg/g) ratio (A) and echocardiographic parameters (B) were both assessed 2 weeks after implantation and revealed cardiac hypertrophy in WT mice in response to AngII.
+C. mRNA levels of genes related to cardiac stress: natriuretic peptides A (nppa), myosin heavy chain7 (myh7), actin, alpha skeletal muscle (acta1), and actin, aortic smooth muscle (acta2).
+D. Paraffin-embedded sections of whole heart were stained with Masson’s trichrome.
+Cardiomyocytes are stained in red while the fibrotic area is stained in blue.
+Fibrosis was calculated as the percentage of the fibrotic area from the total area of the heart section and the results are normalized to WT saline (a).
+The difference between WT and PLK2-KO mice treated with AngII is emphasized when the results are normalized to saline treatment in each group (b).
+E. mRNA levels of genes related to fibrosis: collagen alpha-1(I) chain (col1a1), collagen alpha-2(I) chain (col1a2), collagen alpha-1(XIII) chain (col3a1), and transforming growth factor beta (tgfβ).
+The results for mRNA levels are displayed as the fold of saline-treated mice (∆CT) due to high variability in the baseline results.
+Statistical analyses were conducted with GraphPad Prism 6 as described in the Methods. *p<0.05, **p<0.01, and ***p<0.001.

 References